VLADO2000/LunchPlace/README.md

 only view http://127.0.0.1:8000/api/v1/user/ will allow unauthorized users to perfrom actions, it had been made for brevity and convenience
-Here you will be able to register your first user with role staff(0) or restraunter(1)

-If tools like Postman are used first of all acces and refresh tokes should be gathered from address http://127.0.0.1:8000/api/token where email and password of previously created user should be passed Also http://127.0.0.1:8000/api/token/refresh/ and http://127.0.0.1:8000/api/token/verify/ are allowed to interact with

-token expires each hour and refresh could be done during one day (24h)

-Main endpoints to interact with api are: http://127.0.0.1:8000/api/v1/user/ (allowed to everyone) Json example to build a user via API:
+Here you will be able to register your first user with role staff(0) or restraunter(1) Main endpoints to interact with api are: http://127.0.0.1:8000/api/v1/user/ (allowed to everyone) Json example to build(POST) a user via API:
  {
         "name": "Test",
         "password": "test",